nayr31/TTRPG-Stuff/10 🧙 Player Campaigns/DHS - Murder of Mountains/Players/Broadwater.md

 Their early years after their parent's downfall were laced with quick and dirty jobs, rapid mercenary deployment when their employer was lacking on filling out a roster, and long hauls on dusty frigates.
 Reputation, manna, and skills have placed Cesic in a higher degree of class over other field medics and can choose the jobs offered, no longer forced by the need for resources.

 **Do they like working for DHS?
 If yes, how loyal to the company are they?
 If no, why do they stay?**
-Although DHS has its flaws, its a very nice change of pace from the regular pace they've been working the last 10 years.
+Although DHS has its flaws, its a very nice change of pace from the regular jobs they've been working the last 10 years.
+This may be their new position as a Site Ranger, but they have already been with the company for a year at most.
+That won't make them totally loyal per say, but it will give Cesic some bias towards the company.

 **How did they become a Site Ranger and why were they selected for this position?**
-Having vast medical knowledge and field experience can get you placed almost anywhere on any rim.
+Having vast medical knowledge and medical field experience can get you placed almost anywhere on any rim.
+Being a previous employee (although in another sector) helped.